Scottish forward Claire Emslie joined Man City Women on 1 July 2017.

 Emslie moved to Manchester, having fired Bristol to promotion from WSL2 in 2016 with a remarkable 12 goals in ten games.

-She found the net against the Blues in an FA Cup clash in March this year, levelling the score with a driving run and drilled finish.
+She found the net against the Blues in an FA Cup clash in March 2017, levelling the score with a driving run and drilled finish.

 It was a proud moment for a determined individual, who believes she can fulfil her full potential with City.